Bongeunsa Temple Seoul | The Serene 1,200 Year Old Temple where Ancient & Modern Meet in Gangnam

 The hush of darkness is beautifully contemplative.

 While I don’t want to influence your perceptions too much, I think it’s safe to say that the months of March, April, and May at Bongeunsa Temple are some of the best.
+There’s a very good reason for this, that goes beyond the pretty plum blossoms, fragile cherry blossoms, and other flowers that bloom at the temple in spring.

 No, the main reason is that Buddha’s birthday is celebrated during spring in Korea.
 Buddhist temples all across the country mark this important day with a month of gorgeous lanterns and plenty of exciting events.

 Traveling in Korea during the summer months of July and August can be a challenge due to the extreme heat and humidity, but there is one particularly special flower to look forward to.
+If you love seeing these magnificent blooms, check out Semiwon Garden near Seoul, which is probably my favourite place to see lotus flowers during the peak summer season.

 bongeunsa temple lotus flowers